Rv-ben/VersionControlProject/README.md

 # Testing

-In the terminal, enter "node webPageShell.js"
+In the terminal, enter "node webPageShell.js" \

-Use localhost port 5110
+The test folder must be in the source folder, or the command must include a path relative from the source folder

 # Commands